esyniawa/rc-force_learning/README.md

 ## `RCNetwork` class

 - `__init__`: Initializes the network with the specified dimensions and weights for the reservoir, input, and output layers.
-- `advance_in`: Advances the network by applying the input data to the reservoir using a hyperbolic tangent activation function.
-- `advance_out`: Advances the output layer by computing the output based on the current reservoir state and output weights.
-- `step`: Combines advance_in and advance_out methods to perform a single step of processing input data.
+- `step`: Performs a given time step of the RCNetwork.
 - `reset_reservoir`: Resets the reservoir state to zeros.
-- `_rls` (static method): Implements the Recursive Least Squares algorithm to calculate delta weights and update the matrix P.
+- `_rls` (static method): Implements the Recursive Least Squares algorithm to update weights and the matrix P.
-- `train_rls`: Trains the network using the RLS algorithm by iterating over input data, computing errors, and updating weights.
+- `run`: Run the reservoir network on the given input and target data.
 - `predict`: Predicts outputs based on input data, optionally saves reservoir activities and output weights, and resets the reservoir after the epoch if specified.